-A person must not be named as a Chief Investigator (CI) on more than one application submitted to this grant opportunity.
-If a CI is named on more than one application, both applications will be considered ineligible.
+A person must not be named as a Chief Investigator (CI) on more than one application submitted to a topic of this grant opportunity (i.e. a person may be named as a CI on a maximum of one application per topic).
+If a CI is named on more than one application per topic, both applications will be considered ineligible.